facebook/react-native/docs/RunningOnDevice.md

 <block class="mac windows linux android" />

-Now check that your device is properly connecting to ADB, the Android Debug Bridge, by running `adb devices`.
+Now check that your device is properly connecting to ADB, the Android Debug Bridge, by running `adb devices` in C:\Users\USERNAME\AppData\Local\Android\Sdk\platform-tools\ .

 ```
 $ adb devices